Before you put pen to paper, finger to keyboard or before you fire up Siri to dictate your book, you need to answer one question.

 Your book then becomes a kind of platform for you, for your business and for your expertise.

 And it’s much better, frankly, than a business card or a brochure.
-Which will get chucked away at some point.
+Which will get thrown away at some point.

 But a book will go on their shelf and they’ll see your name forever.
 And your name will forever be associated with the theme or topic as an expert in this area.